-Consistent with September 30, 2019, as of December 31, 2019, the Company did not meet certain covenants related to the Facility with HSBC under the original agreement.
-As a result, the Company was prohibited from making the first instalment payment of the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
-The first payment to the Vendor of \$2.5m USD was due October 1, 2019.
+Consistent with the prior two quarters, the Company was prohibited from making the first instalment payment of the Acquisition Note using funds made available under the Facility as originally intended in order to meet the commitments to the Vendor.
 The Company was also unable to use cash on hand to make the payment to the Vendor without being offside on future covenant calculations.
-When entering into the purchase and banking agreements described above, the Company, the Vendor, and HSBC entered into a subordination agreement which states that no Acquisition Note amounts will be due if the Company is in breach of the Facility agreement.